Keyboard Navigation

 Key aspects of focus:

-• Focus order: The sequence in which elements receive focus when using the Tab key
+Focus order is the sequence in which elements receive focus when using the Tab key.

-• Focus indicators: Visual cues that show which element has focus
+Focus indicators are visual cues that show which element has focus.

-• Focus management: Programmatic control of focus movement
+Focus management is programmatic control of focus movement.

 A visible focus indicator (often a border, outline, or highlight) is crucial for keyboard users to track their position on the page.
 WCAG requires that focus indicators be visible and have sufficient contrast.